 Communications and Staying Organised

 - Gmail: email and calendar, all in one.
 It captures all my email addresses so I don’t have to be in and out of different platforms and again, it doesn’t matter what device I’m on, they’re synced across the lot of them.
 So easy to use, and as I’m a Mac girl, so easy to work with!
-I’ve recently upgraded to G-Suite, which is saving a lot of headaches with security and deliverability, and little annoying things like when people send me calendar invites to my mariadoyle.peaksmedia.com email instead of my gmail account.
+I’ve recently upgraded to G-Suite, which is saving a lot of headaches with security and deliverability, and little annoying things like when people send me calendar invites to all my different emails.
 Worth the investment in the long run to get a team of professionals to help you make the switch.

 - Calendly: synced to my gmail calendar and embedded into my website, so so so easy for clients to book meetings with me.
 No more phone tag or email tennis, I just send them to a page on my website, that automatically syncs to my gmail calendar – so – I never have to worry again about trying to find a spot for a client – they do the finding for me, and always at a time that suits me!
 The upgraded version of Calendly is awesome as it allows you to have different appointment lengths available, and you can set automatic reminders, ask your clients questions before they book in, the functionality is awesome!
 Check out my booking page here to see it in action.

-- 17Hats: for all my invoicing, client notes, reminders, questionnaires, I don’t know what I did without it before!
+- Dubsado: for all my invoicing, client notes, reminders, questionnaires, I don’t know what I did without it before!
 Makes everything automated, really almost quite impossible to forget to do things, and when you do, the system does it for you!
 Brilliant!
-There are lots of alternatives on the market these days, and one of my upgrades for 2017 will be moving across to Dubsado as they’re a few steps infront of 17hats… looking forward to making the switch!
+There are lots of alternatives on the market these days, and it really does depend on the size of your business and the functionality you need.
+Talk to users who have some experience on the platform before you make the leap – and make sure they have a similar business to yours and therefore need similar functionality.
+What’s good for the goose isn’t always good for the gander!

 - Asana: my to do list, on steroids, synced everywhere.
 I love it.
 No more email tennis or lost communications.
 It’s an easy to use project management tool for normal people.
 Awesome!
 I have different ‘projects’ like ‘editorial calendar’, ‘to do list’, ‘business planning’, and I have different team members (my web developer, my designer, my digital marketing strategist) invited into the project so that we can share what’s going on in all the various aspects of my business.
 Every ‘task’ is sortable, you can assign people to it if it’s their responsibility, we can set due dates and archive tasks that are finished.
 Every task update is emailed too, so I’m always on top of what’s going on with my team – and the thread automatically updates when you ‘reply’ to an email – so all the information is kept in one place – no more trying to find that illusive email!
 I also helped an NFP Organisation that I am on the committee with migrate over to it – and it has really helped us work together as a team, with our document storage and keeping everyone in the loop regarding all communications.
 Highly recommended tool for any small-medium sized business!
 I also use it to store all my tech manuals, blog drafts, client notes and inspirations.
 Sort of like an old fashioned filing system for ideas I don’t want to lose, and notes that I need to keep on client activities.
 It’s easily searchable, expandable, and syncs across all my devices so I can access the information wherever I am.
 Brilliant.